RayHightower/rayhightower.github.octo-broken/source/_posts/2013-11-25-awesome-print-motion-for-rubymotion.markdown

 ---
 layout: post
-title: "Gain Insight with awesome_print_motion for RubyMotion"
+title: "awesome_print_motion for RubyMotion"
 date: 2013-11-25 15:08
 comments: true
 categories: [ iOS, Ruby, RubyMotion ]
 ---
 ###The Problem
-Let's say you're building a version of Atari's [Pong in RubyMotion](/blog/2013/02/26/atari-pong-rubymotion-objective-c/).
-You're debugging an issue with the paddles; they don't line up the way you want them to.
+Let's say we're building a version of Atari's [Pong in RubyMotion](/blog/2013/02/26/atari-pong-rubymotion-objective-c/).
+We're debugging an issue with the paddles; they don't line up the way we want them to.
 Time to examine the playing field via the RubyMotion console.

 ```bash
 pong-rm $ rake